Hello Simplified Professional Organizing | Raleigh | Portsmouth

 1. Making Your Home Pretty but Not Functional

-We all want pretty homes - especially entryways that are aesthetically pleasing and make good first impressions.
-However, when we sacrifice looks for functionality, we are left with a dysfunctional home (and unorganized)!
+We all want pretty homes, especially entryways that are aesthetically pleasing and make good first impressions.
+However, when we sacrifice looks for functionality, we are left with a dysfunctional home (and disorganized)!
 Make sure even beautiful spaces tie in function, such as an entryway table with a bowl for keys, a coat rack next to the door, or even a shoe rack.
 If you’re going to take your shoes off at the door, no matter how pretty you’re trying to keep the space, put the shoe rack there!
 It will look better than a pile of shoes in the corner.

 2. Organizing Before Decluttering

 One thing that won't solve your disorganization problem is buying a bunch of organizing products.
 That's part of the solution, of course, but in order to organize your space, you need to get to the root cause, which is almost always too much “stuff”.
-Editing and decluttering your home, then organizing, is the only way to maintain an organizational system successfully.
-You’ll be able to find the items you actually use and love, vs. always sifting through clutter and searching for those items.

 Baskets stacked on office floor organizing products